Ghent International Exposition (1913)

-The Ghent International Exposition of 1913 (Wereldtentoonstelling van 1913 Gent, Exposition universelle et internationale de 1913 Gand) was a world's fair held in Ghent, Belgium, from 26 April to 3 November 1913.
+The Ghent International Exposition (Wereldtentoonstelling van Gent; Exposition universelle et internationale de Gand) of 1913 was a world's fair held in Ghent, Belgium, from 26 April to 3 November 1913.

 History

 A number of buildings were completed for the occasion.
 Notably, Gent-Sint-Pieters railway station was completed in 1912 in time for the exposition, and was situated opposite the new hotel, Flandria Palace.
 A park, Citadelpark, was redesigned for the fair.
 The exposition was held on an area of 130 ha, which was larger than Expo 58 in Brussels.
 Various Belgian cities had a pavilion and an artificial town, called "Oud Vlaenderen" (Old Flanders) was created.